jjsiv/nvim-config/README.md

 ## LSP

-LSPs are installed via Mason in `lua/plugins/mason.lua`.
+LSPs/linters/formatters/etc. are installed via Mason in `lua/plugins/mason.lua`.

 **lua/config/lsp.lua** defines config for LSPs.
 The config will be only activated if the LSP is installed and executable.